A. B. Guthrie Jr.: Biography

 At the Lexington Leader Guthrie's boss was very understanding and as long as Guthrie performed his news duties satisfactorily he was allowed to take his afternoons off to write fiction.:18 After publication of The Big Sky Guthrie left the paper and supported himself by teaching creative writing at University of Kentucky.
 During this time he published The Way West which won the 1950 Pulitzer Prize for Fiction.
 He quit teaching in 1952 to devote his full-time to writing, and moved back to Choteau, Montana, because he said it was his "point of outlook on the universe".
 He split his residence between Choteau and Great Falls, Montana, an hour away from Choteau.

 Guthrie continued to write predominantly western subjects.
 He worked for a time in Hollywood, writing the screenplays for Shane (1953, for which he was nominated for an Academy Award) and The Kentuckian (1955).

 His other books included These Thousand Hills (1956), The Blue Hen's Chick (1965), Arfive (1970), The Last Valley (1975), Fair Land, Fair Land (1982), Murder in the Cotswolds (1989), and A Field Guide to Writing Fiction (1991).
 His first collection of short stories, The Big It and Other Stories, was published in 1960.

 Guthrie died in 1991, at age 90, at his ranch near Choteau.

+Mr. Guthrie was married to Harriet Larson in 1931 and by her he had two children, Alfred B. 3d, of Choteau, and Helen Miller of Butte, Mont., who survive him.
+Harriet Guthrie died in the early 1960s, and he married Carol B. Luthin in 1969.
+She survives him, as do two stepchildren, Herbert Luthin, of Clarion, Pa., and Amy Sakariassen, of Bismarck, N.D.